-There is evidence to suggest that hydroceles may effect both arterial and venous testicular blood flow.
-An increase in hydrocele volume causes an increase in intratesticular pressure.
+There is evidence to suggest that hydroceles may affect both arterial and venous testicular blood flow.^{1,2} An increase in hydrocele volume causes an increase in intratesticular pressure.
 There is a point at which the intratesticular pressure surpasses the perfusion pressures of the testicular vasculature.
-This impediment is first seen in venous drainage, but can eventually lead to impaired arterial inflow.
-We found four such cases reported in the literature, and all four reported that normal blood flow was restored after hydrocelectomy.2,5-7

-This rare phenomenon has been termed "tension hydrocele" and the mechanics are analogous to a compartment syndrome.
-Zawaideh et al. speculate that the acute pain that accompanies such phenomena is a combination of the duration of the hydrocele and the acute change in intratesticular pressure, though the contribution of each factor is unknown.
+This impediment is first seen in venous drainage but can eventually lead to impaired arterial inflow.
+We found four such cases reported in the literature, and all four reported that normal blood flow was restored after hydrocelectomy.3-6 syndrome.
+Zawaideh et al speculate that the acute pain that accompanies such phenomena is a combination of the duration of the hydrocele and the acute change in intratesticular pressure, although the contribution of each factor is unknown.7